nowrep/obs-vkcapture/README.md

 **NVIDIA**

 Driver version >= 515.43.04 and `nvidia-drm.modeset=1` kernel parameter are required.
+In Wayland session make sure OBS is running on Wayland and not XWayland.

 **No Game Capture source available in OBS 27**